Roy Rosenzweig Center for History and New Media

 Roy Rosenzweig Center for History and New Media (RRCHNM), formerly the Center for History and New Media (CHNM), is a research center specializing in digital history and information technology at George Mason University (GMU) in Fairfax County, Virginia.
 It was one of the first digital history centers in the world, established by Roy Rosenzweig in 1994 to use digital media and information technology to democratize history: to incorporate multiple voices, reach diverse audiences, and encourage popular participation in presenting and preserving the past.
-Its current director is Lincoln Mullen.
+As of 2025, its director is Lincoln Mullen.

 History

 Under Roy Rosenzweig

 CHNM was founded in the fall of 1994 by Roy Rosenzweig as a research center within the GMU Department of History and Art History.
 Its origins lay in Rosenzweig's work with Steve Brier and Josh Brown on a CD-ROM version of the American Social History Project's American history textbook, Who Built America? but as Rosenzweig was initially the only person at the center, it was located in his office.
 He was joined in 1995 by Michael O'Malley, who became the center's Associate Director, and then-PhD-student Elena Razlogova, who became the center's first paid staff member.
 During office moves in 1997, the center expanded to two offices connected by a lobby with the department's computers and printer.
 In 1999, it secured a challenge grant from the National Endowment for the Humanities (NEH) which allowed it to establish an endowment in support of the center.
 This was followed in 2000 by a grant from the Alfred Sloan Foundation, which led to a major expansion of center personnel and its relocating to its own space, separate from the department.